 Before Letting Your Property

-The below checklist will help you to ensure that you have got everything in order and are fully prepared to let your property;
+The below checklist will help you to ensure that you have got everything in order and are fully prepared to let your property and become a landlord;

 Confirm proof of identification